dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

-# Controlling dependencies behavior
+# Controlling references behavior

-MSBuild recognizes [few types of dependencies](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/msbuild/common-msbuild-project-items) (here we are mainly interested in `ProjectReference`, `PackageReference`, `Reference` aka assembly reference) and offers optional mechanisms to tailor some aspects of the dependencies workings - transitive dependencies resolution, multitargeted references resolution, copying dependencies to output directory.
+MSBuild recognizes a [few types of references](https://learn.microsoft.com/previous-versions/visualstudio/visual-studio-2015/msbuild/common-msbuild-project-items) (here we are mainly interested in `ProjectReference`, `PackageReference`, `Reference` aka assembly reference) and offers optional mechanisms to tailor some aspects of the references workings - transitive references resolution, multitargeted references resolution, copying references to output directory.

+## .NET SDK projects and access to transitive references

+For [.NET SDK projects](https://learn.microsoft.com/dotnet/core/project-sdk/overview) restore operation by default makes all transitive references accessible as if they were direct references.

+This is required by the compiler and analyzers to be able to properly inspect the whole dependency or/and inheritance chain of types when deciding about particular checks.

+It is facilitated via `project.assets.json` file created by NuGet client during the restore operation.
+This file captures the whole transitive closure of the project dependency tree.

+SDK build tasks require existence of this file (hence the infamous `Assets file <path>\project.assets.json not found` if the MSBuild.exe is run without prior restore operation).
+It is used to reconstruct the `ProjectReference`s and `PackageReference`s for the project and pass them to MSBuild.
+For this reason MSBuild and compiler by default sees those transitive references as if they were direct references.

 ## Access to transitive project references

-In [SDK-style projects](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/overview) MSBuild by default makes all transitive `ProjectReference`s accessible as if they were direct dependencies.

-This can lead to easy unintentional breaking out of layering architecture separation.
+Above described behavior can lead to easy unintentional breaking out of layering architecture separation.

-This behavior can be opted-out via `DisableTransitiveProjectReferences` property on the referencing project.
+This behavior can be opted-out for `ProjectReference`s via `DisableTransitiveProjectReferences` property on the referencing project.

 <a name="OnionArchSample"></a>*Example*: